NuevoFoundation/workshops/content/english/jsappybird/jump.md

 ## Working Together

-In the repl.it window below, we started the code with the line `spaceKey.onDown.add(jump, this);`.
+In the Replit window below, we started the code with the line `spaceKey.onDown.add(jump, this);`.

 ![alt text](../img/jump.png "image to add jump down")